đ§ 1. The Three Main Ways to Change Content

 3ď¸âŁ innerText

-Similar to textContent
+Similar to textContent, but:

 - It respects CSS styling (hidden elements wonât be included).